 The Posada and Piñata Fair in Acolman, located 20.5 miles from Mexico’s capital, is relatively famous since this town is believed to be the origin of the Posada.
 This may be the reason why it is home to gifted artisans who create the most beautiful piñatas in all of Mexico.

-Following the nine days of the Posada festivities, colorful events take center stage in places like Mexico City.
+Following the nine days of the Posada festivities, colourful events take centre stage in places like Mexico City.
 Mariachis provide music for the street parties that take place.
 Downtown Mexico City hosts a large parade and Zócalo Square becomes a spot where expert and beginner skaters can enjoy an enormous rink under an impressive fir tree with ornaments.

 In the Mexican city of Oaxaca, the Night of the Radishes is the most anticipated event of the Christmas season as well as the most unique in the country.
 It is held on December 23rd and up to 100 participants make carvings of radishes to create Christmas scenes that compete for prizes.

 Of Mexico’s holiday season customs, traditional nativity plays are also very important.
-These theater productions depict the Annunciation to the shepherds.
+These theatre productions depict the Annunciation to the shepherds.

 Christmas festivities in Panama